justjooz/resume-blog/content/home/experience.md

     date_end: '2020-08-01'
     description: >-
         * Successfully used R to automate the creation of 67 Nursing Home Reports with 1000+ graphs which led to a 90% decrease in report generation time

         * Performed extensive statistical research and testing on survey data

         * Performed simple data cleaning, PivotTables and VLOOKUP functions in Excel

         * Produced a resource guide and infographics in Canva for nursing homes to follow up on the reports received

         * Software utilised: R Programming Language, OfficeR package, ggplot2 package, dplyr package, Canva, Microsoft Excel, Microsoft PowerPoint

-  - title: 'President and Honorary General Secretary'
-    company: 'Biological Sciences Club'
-    company_url: ''
-    location: 'Singapore'
-    date_start: '2017-08-01'
-    date_end: '2021-08-01'
-    description: >-
-        * Oversaw the management of over 300 committee members

-        * Handled welfare concerns of the students

-        * Gathered academic concerns and feedback from the students and relaying it to the school management

-        * Connected frequently with alumni to maintain student-alumni relations

-        * Piloted online student engagement initiatives through platforms such as a club webpage, LinkedIn and Telegram channels

-        * Managed 2 separate sub-clubs: Youth Expedition Project (YEP) Committee and Freshmen Orientation Programme (FOP) Committee

-        * Kick-started a Bio-Hackathon Committee to promote digital transformation in student’s lives through big data

-        * Managed professional email correspondence with over 10 external parties

-        * Crafted publicity emails to engage the student community of over 1000 students

-        * Designed exclusive jacket and tshirt merchandise for students using Canva and Photopea

   - title: 'Data Visualisation Intern'
     company: 'Duke-NUS Medical School/SingHealth'